mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

 {% endhighlight %}
     is correct

-And set the project :
+And set the project (and make sure you get the correct response to the query) :

 {% highlight bash %}
 $ gcloud config set project qwiklabs-gcp-84f8f1c4f27f96a8